 just trying to make it to vacation…

-Blogging Personal published on Thursday, December 15, 2022 (5 months, 3 weeks, and 2 days ago)
+Blogging Personal published on Thursday, December 15, 2022 (about one year, 7 months, and 2 weeks ago)

 Sadly, I have little of all of it.
 Many of my students are sick, and my energy levels are quite low.
 Ugh.